Divorce and Taxes: What You Need to Know

 - Equitable relief – a recent change has removed the two-year time limit for requesting this specific type of relief, which the IRS says is often sought by people who faced difficult or intimidating situations, such as domestic abuse.

 When big changes – good, bad, happy and sad – happen in life there are often big tax changes to consider.
-To make sure you understand your tax outlook and are able to make sound financial decisions, consider meeting with a tax professional to discuss your individual situation.
+To make sure you understand your tax outlook and are able to make sound financial decisions, especially when it comes to divorce and taxes.
+Consider meeting with a tax professional to discuss your individual situation soon!